sheeye/SNIProxy/README.md

 ## Credit

-The source code has been adapted from [FastGitORG/F-Proxy-Agent](https://github.com/FastGitORG/F-Proxy-Agent) and [TachibanaSuzume/SNIProxyGo](https://github.com/TachibanaSuzume/SNIProxyGo) .
+The source code has been adapted from [XIU2/SNIProxy](https://github.com/XIU2/SNIProxy) .

 Thank them for their help!